vl4ds/Documentation/getting-started/groovy-for-smartthings.rst

 Allowed Classes
 ---------------

 SmartThings also specifies a *whitelist* of allowed classes.
 Only classes included in this whitelist are available for use within SmartThings.
 Whenever a method is called (any method), SmartThings first checks to see that the *receiver* of the method (the the object the method is being called on) is in the allowable types whitelist.
+If it isn't, a ``SecurityException`` will be thrown.
+This same principle applies to the creation of new objects with the ``new`` keyword - if the object being created is not in the whitelist, a ``SecurityException`` is also thrown.

 You'll rarely find the need to instantiate any of these classes directly.
 In fact, it's rare in SmartThings to ever create a new object via the ``new`` operator.
-Most objects you work with will be available to you via callback parameters or other getter methods.
+Most objects you work with will be available to you via callback parameters or injected right into your SmartApp or Device Type Handler.

 Here is the whitelist of available, non-SmartThings-specific types (i.e., Java, Groovy and third party library classes):